 What does ‘baveuse’ mean?
-It’s the ‘gentleman’ key.
+It’s the word used by Madame Poulard in the quote at top of this post.
+It’s the key to passing the ‘gentleman’ test.
 David Tang, in The Financial Times justifies giving himself a pass mark on step 25 by saying “Yes, making it 15 per cent runny is the secret”.
-The more of the surface of the omelette you leave unset, slightly frothy and liquidy, the more baveuse it is.
-Again, the trick of avoiding a soggy and soppy omelette but at the same time not having one set like concrete is all in the timing.
+The more you leave the inside of the omelette just a touch unset, slightly frothy and liquidy, the more baveuse it is.
+Again, the balancing trick of avoiding a soggy and soppy omelette whilst at the same time not having one set like concrete is all in the timing.

 For me, the theatrical pinacle of comedic timing is the Michael Frayn play, Noises Off – after you’ve enjoyed your omelette you could treat yourself to the film version – a short of which appears at the bottom of this post.